Machine Learning Systems: A Survey from a Data-Oriented Perspective: Open Research Challenges

-The DOA paradigm advocates for open systems where entities are autonomous and can freely access shared data models.
-These data models store systems' current and past states, which naturally raises questions regarding systems' security and privacy.
-Malicious entities can access and modify systems' data and behaviour at any time in such open environments.
-Depending on the application considered, data access and systems' components may need to be restricted to a specific set of users.
-For example, a healthcare management system needs to implement restrictive data access policies to avoid data privacy issues.
-The decentralisation principle can mitigate the security and privacy threats by storing and processing data in devices closer to end users (e.g., smartphones)~\cite{shi2016edge,tabatabaee2022mecsurvey,cabrera2022maaco}.
-However, managing authentication, permissions, and encryption keys in such a setup is challenging.
+The DOA style encourages practitioners to implement open systems where autonomous entities can freely access shared data models~\cite{miao2019study,wei2021dataflow,pennekamp2019dataflow}.
+These data models can contain sensitive data, which naturally raises questions regarding systems' security and privacy~\cite{tsai2021privacy}.
+Malicious entities can access and modify systems' data and behaviour in such environments.
+Designers must restrict data access and systems' components to a specific set of users, considering different policies depending on the application.
+Decentralised deployments can mitigate security and privacy threats by storing and processing data in devices closer to end users.
+For example, the crowd management system proposed by Santana et al.~\cite{santana2020smartbuildings} anonymises Wi-Fi frames at the edge to protect people's identities.
+The authors use these frames to train a learning model for crowdsensing estimation.
+Despite these efforts, managing authentication, permissions, and encryption in open environments is challenging.

-Different research efforts from the security community can be applied to DOA open setups to address security and privacy challenges.
-Homomorphic encryption~\cite{fontaine2007survey} is an interesting direction for performing decentralised computations directly on encrypted data, without needing to provide the decryption key to the participant nodes.
-For example, a payment system might inquire about the validity of a transaction without having access to the underlying data (e.g. bank account number).
-Early deployment of zero-knowledge proof~\cite{fiege1987zero} and homomorphic encryption are taking place in the industry~\cite{blum2019non}.
-This technology offers a solution to privacy issues in decentralized networks, but the field is still in its infancy.
+Different research efforts from the security community can support DOA open setups to address security and privacy challenges.
+Homomorphic encryption~\cite{fontaine2007survey} is an interesting direction for performing decentralised computations directly on encrypted data without providing the decryption key to the participant nodes.
+For example, a payment system might inquire about the transaction's validity without having access to the underlying data (e.g. bank account number).
+Early deployment of zero-knowledge proof~\cite{fiege1987zero} and homomorphic encryption is taking place in the industry~\cite{blum2019non}.
+This technology offers a solution to privacy issues in decentralised networks, but the field is still in its infancy.
 Algorithms developed are often computationally expensive, so further research is needed to make them more practical in resource-constrained devices.
-In addition to these technical advances, security and privacy issues also require authorities to develop novel initiatives and policy frameworks to keep up with advances in technology~\cite{montgomery2021policy}.
+These novel research efforts must align with the prioritisation of decentralised deployment, as this DOA principle benefits privacy and security attributes by exploiting local storage and computing.
+In addition to these technical advances, security and privacy issues require authorities to develop novel initiatives and policy frameworks to keep up with advances in technology~\cite{montgomery2021policy}.